I created this page in an effort to answer the most common questions I receive.

 The only two I know of are at the top of the Links page.

 How would you feel if someone started one?

 How often do you edit new clips?

-Whenever I see something of interest or fill a visitor request.
+Whenever I see something of interest to me.

 I’m experiencing problems viewing the clips.
 What’s wrong?

 Please e-mail me for help with viewing clips.

 Does Cinemaspyxia.com have a mailing list I can subscribe to?